softputer/docker-in-docker/README.md

 In the bash, you can use excute docker command to manipulate host docker resources.

-In this way, it's convenient for scheuler docker tasks among a cluster of hosts.
+In this way, it's convenient for scheuling docker tasks among a cluster of hosts.
 But without resource limitations, it may be not a good way to accomplish this.

 ##Another Way
-We can also do this by wrapping docker environment in docker container just as jpetazzo did.
+We can also do this by wrapping docker environment in a docker container just as jpetazzo did.
 The wrapdocker script is from jpetazzo's repo [dind](https://github.com/jpetazzo/dind) .
 ```
 $ docker run --privileged  -d -p 4444 -e PORT=4444 softputer/dockerindocker:centos7
 $ docker ps